nreid/vc_tutorials/Part1_qc_alignment.md

 The first line is the sequence name.
 The second line is the DNA sequence.
 The third line, which always begins with a "+" can contain other optional information, but usually does not.
 The fourth line encodes the base quality scores in ASCII characters.

-The command below will let you inspect more part of the file.
+The command below will let you inspect more of the file.
 ```bash
 less son.1.fq
 ```